Eric Murray (American football): 2023

-The Houston Texans fired head coach David Culley after finishing the 2022 NFL season with a 3–13 and hired DeMeco Ryans to be their new head coach.
+The Houston Texans fired head coach Lovie Smith after finishing the 2022 NFL season with a 3–13 and hired DeMeco Ryans to be their new head coach.
 Throughout training camp, Murray competed against Jimmie Ward and M. J. Stewart to be the starting strong safety under defensive coordinator Matt Burke after the job was left vacant following the departure of Jonathan Owens in free agency.
 Head coach DeMeco Ryans named Jimmie Ward and Jalen Pitre as the starting safeties to begin the season with Murray listed as a backup.
 Murray started in Week 1 after Jimmie Ward was inactive for the first two games due to a hip injury.
 In Week 3, he set a season-high with five combined tackles (three solo) during a 37–17 win at the Jacksonville Jaguars.
 On October 15, 2023, Murray started at nickelback during the Texans' 20–13 win against the New Orleans Saints in Week 6, buy exited in the first quarter after walking gingerly off the field due to ab injury.
 On October 18, 2023, the Houston Texans officially was placed on him on injured reserve due to a knee injury.
 He remained inactive for the remainder of the season and missed the last 11 games (Weeks 8–18).
 He was limited to 13 combined tackles (eight solo) in only six games and four starts.